ComputrolUSA/ComputrolUSA/README.md

+# Computrol Automation

-Computrol is a full service systems integrator with expertise in manufacturing automation.
+**Computrol** is a full service systems integrator with expertise in manufacturing automation.
 We can design and implement custom solutions to match your company’s needs.
 Our portfolio of services include:

 - Electrical Engineering and Design
 - Electrical Drawing using AutoCAD